French Income Tax Payable in 2018

-How much income tax might you expect to pay this year?
+How much French income tax might you expect to pay this year?

 Using official figures supplied by the French tax authority, we set out below an estimate of the level of income tax you might expect to pay in France for different levels of income for both single persons and for a married couple, or those in a civil partnership.

-The tables shows the amount of income tax (impôt sur le revenu) payable in 2017 on your net taxable income for 2016, for those who are tax resident in France.
+The tables show the amount of impôt sur le revenu payable in 2018 on your net taxable income for 2017, for those who are tax resident in France.

-The determination of your net taxable income is made by the tax authority, taking into account allowances and deductions to which you may be eligible, eg, 10% personal allowance, tax credits for energy conservation, deductible losses.
+The determination of your net taxable income is made by taking into account allowances and deductions to which you may be eligible, eg, 10% personal allowance, tax credits for energy conservation, deductible rental losses.